All rooms have a terrace with sight on the sea, on the island of Vulcano and Stromboli.

 The apartment have a typical furniture and ceramic floor.

-Behind the apartment, in a private area where you can admire a splendid panorama, you will find a wood-burning oven.
+Behind the apartment, in a private area where you can admire a splendid panorama, you will find a wood-burning oven for pizza.

 |Size||Sleeps up to 4, 1 bedrooms|